Niseko Ski Tours, Activities

 There are various areas for Niseko backcountry skiing and snowboarding where you can score guaranteed fresh tracks.
 With these private guided tours you’ll generally need human steam to get up the mountain ie earn your turns.

-Black Diamond Tours offer a variety of single day backcountry tours, the location of which are dependent on the weather and snowpack.
-The Powderhounds have been on a tour to the Nito backcountry with BDT, and we were impressed!
-For those with superhuman fitness, BDTs offer trips to the summit of the massive Mt Yotei, although these can only occur on fine days, which are somewhat rare in the peak of winter.
+Rising Sun Guides offer private tours from Niseko for 1-5 people, to access a variety of Niseko backcountry areas.For those with superhuman fitness, this could include trips to the summit of the massive Mt Yotei, although these can only occur on fine days, which are somewhat rare in the peak of winter.

 Heli Skiing Niseko

 Niseko Heli Skiing is ichi-ban because it offers the perfect combination of the best powder in the world and the ultimate lift, a helicopter!
 Unlike a couple of other Japan heli skiing outfits that offer very lame helicopter accessed skiing, Hokkaido Backcountry Club offers “real” heli skiing that includes qualified backcountry guides and some fabulously steep terrain and long runs.
-The heli skiing is on Shiribetsu-dake adjacent to Rusutsu Resort and only half an hour drive from Niseko (transfers between your accommodation and the staging area are included).
+The heli skiing is on Shiribetsu-dake adjacent to Rusutsu Resort and only half an hour drive from Niseko.
+Transfers between your accommodation and the staging area are included.
 Check out the information, video and reviews on the HBC Heli Skiing.

 As all that abundant powder doesn’t fall from clear skies, it comes as no great surprise that the heli skiing has to work around the windows of fine weather when the helicopter can fly.